CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Baby Playpen Safety Tips

-• Enclosure features.
-Before you buy, be mindful of enclosure features (such as zippers, snaps or a gate) and how easily they might be opened by tiny hands.
-In fact, over 70 percent of parents who answered our survey told us that having an escape-proof baby playpen was paramount to them.
-For your little one’s safety, Cody recommends checking for tears in mesh sides and opting for a design that has well-protected hinges.
+• Open/Close features.
+Before you buy, consider closure features (such as zippers, snaps or a gate) and how easily they might be opened by tiny hands.
+For rigid playpens, Dr. Cody recommends opting for a design that has well-protected hinges.

 • Gaps and spaces.
-“The recommended gap between bars in a playpen is no more than 6 cm,” advises Jennifer Orosco, MD, a pediatrician at Ocean Pediatrics in Orange County, California.
+“The recommended gap between bars in a playpen is no more than 6 centimeters,” advises Dr. Jennifer Orosco, MD, a pediatrician at Ocean Pediatrics in Orange County, California.
 “This spacing helps prevent a child’s head from becoming trapped between the bars, reducing the risk of injury or suffocation,” she explains.
-Alexis Phillips-Walker, DO, a pediatrician at Memorial Hermann Medical Group Pediatrics in Atascocita, Texas, adds that “if the playpen has mesh sides, the holes in the mesh should be no larger than a quarter-inch to prevent small fingers and small buttons on clothes from getting caught.”
+Dr. Alexis Phillips-Walker, DO, a pediatrician at Memorial Hermann Medical Group Pediatrics in Atascocita, Texas, adds that “if the playpen has mesh sides, the holes in the mesh should be no larger than a quarter-inch to prevent small fingers and small buttons on clothes from getting caught.”

 Image: The Bump